nsg-ethz/p4-learning/examples/meter/README.md

 After that, the packet will go through a second table, `m_filter`, which can either be a no-op or drop the packet based on how the packet was tagged by the meter.

+Note, that we provide the same example with direct and indirect meters.
+Direct meters are meters associated to table entries, while indirect meters can be addressed by index.
+You can have a look at both source codes to see the difference.

-If you take a look at the [runtime commands](commands.txt) and the default action in the p4 programm we wrote for this example, you will see that we configure the table to drop all the packets for which the color is not *GREEN* (i.e. all packets for which `meta.meter_tag` is not `0`).
+If you take a look at the source code for [indirect counter](indirect_meter.p4#L94) you can see that we set the default action to drop.
+Also, if you take a look at the [control plane commands](indirect_commands.txt) you can see (line 2) how we set a rule for `meta.meter_tag == 0`.
+Thus, all packets  for which `meta.meter_tag` is not `0` will be dropped.

-The [commands.txt](commands.txt) file also gives you the meter configuration.
+The [control plane command](indirect_commands.txt) file also gives you the meter configuration.
 In this case, the first rate is 0.5 packets per second, with a burst size of 1, and the second rate is 10 packets per second, with a burst size of 1 also.
 Feel free to play with the numbers, but these play nicely with the demonstration below.

 ## How to run